Cmurakami/BlackJack21/Readme.md

 Features of the Program:
-The system will allow a player to play a hand of blackjack against a computer-controlled dealer The player is dealt with 2 random cards
+1. The system will allow a player to play a hand of blackjack against a computer-controlled dealer2
-If the sum is less than 21, the player has the option to either hit or stay If the player decides to hit, then another random card is dealt to the player If the player decides to stays, then no cards are drawn, and the dealer and player cards are revealed If the dealer’s sum is equal to 21, and the player’s hand is smaller or greater than 21, the player automatically loses If the player’s sum is equal to 21 and the dealer’s hand is lower or greater than 21, the player wins If the player’s sum is closer to 21 than the dealer’s sum, the player wins If the dealer sum is greater than the player sum, and less than 21, the dealer wins
+2. The player is dealt with 2 random cards
+3. If the sum is less than 21, the player has the option to either hit or stay
+4. If the player decides to hit, then another random card is dealt to the player
+5. If the player decides to stays, then no cards are drawn, and the dealer and player cards are revealed
+6. If the dealer’s sum is equal to 21, and the player’s hand is smaller or greater than 21, the player automatically loses
+7. If the player’s sum is equal to 21 and the dealer’s hand is lower or greater than 21, the player wins
+8. If the player’s sum is closer to 21 than the dealer’s sum, the player wins
+9. If the dealer sum is greater than the player sum, and less than 21, the dealer wins